Introduction to IsEmpty

 Remember, when applied to a cell, the VBA function IsEmpty is the same as the Excel Worksheet Function ISBLANK.
 If you’re familiar with using =ISBLANK() in your worksheet cells, learning the IsEmpty VBA function will be a breeze.

 I know you want to learn more VBA.
-To continue learning, subscribe to my Mastering VBA email list.
+To see more VBA tips, tricks and techniques, subscribe using the form below.